Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 For Example:
 Nar -> Nome -> Star -> Hyper
-Here Hyper gets Star's songs, Star gets Nome's, Nome gets Nar's, and Nar gets Hyper's This notation has already been used by Olli so I'll trust you get it
+Here Hyper gets Star's songs, Star gets Nome's, Nome gets Nar's, and Nar gets Hyper's (note how it loops) This notation has already been used by Olli so I'll trust you get it

+If there's more than one circle they'll appear in separate lines Nar -> Nome -> Star
+Hyper -> Bio -> Olli
+These are two trios

 If there was any pair in that round they'll be listed in individual lines below (since they're not part of the main circle) Strophox#2091 <-> Olli